 I really didn't care for the texture of the wonton wrappers after they were boiled.
 I also found the sage to over power the squash and parmesan.

 I LOVED this recipe.
 It is finally the ravioli I crave from my favorite Italian restaurant.
 The brown butter sage sauce is perfect.
 I did use acorn squash instead of butternut because that is what I had.
 I also made some changes that made this a little healthier.
 I used 2 oz. of Neufatel cheese (a lower fat cream cheese) and two tablespoons of Parmesan instead of the cheese suggested.
 I also used a teaspoon of maple syrup in the mixture.
 Lastly, I topped the ravioli with roasted walnuts and served it with a spinach salad and roasted brussel sprouts.
 This takes a little longer than implied, but so worth the time investment.
 I great vegetarian dish.

-delicious! the cayenne pepper doesn't really do much in terms of heat or flavor, so i either add a big pinch of it or a big pinch of crushed red pepper flakes. didn't do the sage butter sauce, but rather just tossed in butter and topped with freshly grated parmesan. the raviolis come out delicate and subtle, with a comforting butternut squash taste.
+delicious! the cayenne pepper doesn't really do much in terms of heat or flavor, so i either add a big pinch of it or a big pinch of crushed red pepper flakes. didn't do the sage butter sauce, but rather just tossed in butter and topped with freshly grated parmesan. also i hate wasting egg whites so i added a little bit of water to it and beat that to make a "glue" to seal the raviolis. they come out delicate and subtle, with a comforting butternut squash taste.
 SO good. will definitely make again and again.

 oh, also this recipe made a lot so i froze a bunch (laid out on a baking sheet to freeze then threw them all in a bag) and cooked about 3 min, until the raviolis floated to the top.